 You like intimacy, physical closeness and affection.
 This to you is the most impactful when it comes to feeling love, but like we said above – it doesn’t necessarily have to be over-the-top PDA!

-So that rounds it up… our five different types of love languages.
-Have a read, explore each one further, and try to identify which one sounds most like you!
+So there we have it, our five different types of love languages.
+Before we go any further, have a think and try to identify which one sounds most like you!

 Do You Only Have One Love Language?